Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

 ## Configure the general settings

-In the *General settings* menu entry, you can configure the email type that is used to send email notifications, and the email address from which the email notification is sent.
+In the *General settings* menu entry, you can configure the email type that is used to send email notifications and the email address to be displayed as sender.

 #### Prerequisites